-Bridge rehabilitation activities include the resurfacing the existing bridge deck.
+Bridge rehabilitation activities would include resurfacing the existing bridge deck.
 The existing 2 inches of AC pavement would be removed and replaced with polyester concrete deck surfacing.
 The new bridge deck would conform to the existing grade of the bridge as the polyester concrete would be at the same depth as the existing AC overlay.
-Current standard pavement striping, and markers would be applied.
+Current standard pavement striping and markers would be applied.
 All signs and object markers located along the bridge and its approaches would be relocated or reset in place.

-A total widening of 1.5 feet would be needed to accommodate bridge railing (Section 2.3.4).
-The proposed bridge structure width would be 68 feet 4 inches.
-The proposed inside and outside shoulder widths would be of 2 feet, and 5 feet 5 inches, respectively.
+A total widening of 1 foot 6 inches (9 inches on either side of the bridge) would be needed to accommodate the upgraded bridge railings (Section 2.3.4).
+After widening, the proposed bridge structure width would be 68 feet 4 inches.
+The proposed inside and outside shoulder widths would be 2 feet and 5 feet 5 inches, respectively.